dqops/dqo/docs/reference/yaml/DashboardYaml.md

-## DashboardsFolderListSpec
-List of dashboard folders.

-___

-## DashboardSpec
+## DashboardsFolderSpec
-Description of a single dashboard that is available in the platform.
+Description of a folder with multiple dashboards or other folders.